 Can it be helpful to keep track of your food sometimes?
 Yes, and I’ll show you how to do it in a totally different way, with a sense of curiosity and exploration, rather than as if someone were looking over your shoulder.

 Let Go of Calorie Anxiety

 I’ve worked with some people who fear calories so much that they don’t even like saying the word and never check to see how much they’re eating.
 Others obsess over minor amounts like 10 or 20 calories, counting up what they’ve eaten every day.
-With The Joy of Half a Cookie, you’ll learn to manage your eating more flexibly, in much the same way as you manage your money if you’re on a budget — not an absolute set amount every day, but keeping an eye on the bottom line.
+With, you’ll learn to manage your eating more flexibly, in much the same way as you manage your money if you’re on a budget — not an absolute set amount every day, but keeping an eye on the bottom line.

 ©Twin Cities Public Television - 2016.
 All rights reserved.